 Mother of the bride speech

 Let’s start by reassuring you, it’s no longer unusual to have mothers giving a speech.
 Sometimes mums are asked to say a few words because the bride’s father has passed away.
-Sometimes they’re asked so the bride avoids the dad versus step-dad debate.
-Sometimes, of course, the mother’s asked to speak in addition to the father, simply because the bride thinks she’s wonderful and knows she has a lot to say.
+Sometimes they’re asked simply because the bride thinks she’s wonderful and knows she has a lot to say.

-Whatever the reason, take comfort in the fact that all the mothers we’ve worked with have told us that, despite months of worrying, they actually enjoyed giving their speech on the day.
-So let’s work on how to avoid the months of worrying…
+Whatever the reason, take comfort in the fact that all the mothers we’ve worked with have enjoyed giving their speech on the day.
+As ex-BBC scriptwriters we know the tricks of the writing trade so follow our Mum-Speech-Advice and you’ll be able to write a wonderful speech.

 The structure of a mother of the bride speech is the same as a father of the bride speech.
 Here’s the idea…